Anna Carolina Laudon: Laudon Design AB

-In 2000, Carolina Laudon launched her own type design studio called Laudon Design.
-It ran as a one-woman independent type studio located in Gothenburg, Sweden.
+In 1997, Carolina Laudon founded her first company, which became Laudon Design AB in Gothenburg in 2013.
+The studio has operated as an independent design studio based in Gothenburg, Sweden.
 The Laudon Design studio offers custom type design and lettering art, font development, logotype, typography and any discussions related to typography and type design.

 Laudon also has a long record of book design and book typography, custom lettering with monograms, and graphic design work.